Peharge/MAVIS-old/README.md

 1. **Start the UI**
     You can start the UI in two ways:
      - `run-mavis-all.sh` (experimental)<br>
-   - With a batch file for MAVIS 1.2:
+   - With a shell file for MAVIS 1.2:
      - `run-mavis-1-2-main.sh` (recommended)
      - `run-mavis-1-2-code.sh` (recommended)
      - `run-mavis-1-2-code-pro.sh` (recommended)